 Once threshold protecting for E-Call function is reached, GRPC “Theft Mode” response message shall include termination warning message shall be sent to notify of no SVS support (refer to “GRPC Data Communication”).
 Main Power status field in GRPC response message shall be changed to “Discharged”, BUB status field shall be updated to “Discharged” and SVS Support Status field to “Unsupported”.

-SVS-REQ-308662/B-SVSServer BUB China Data Monitor while in “Theft Mode”
+SVS-REQ-308662/B-SVSServer BUB China Data Monitor

 In the event of China Data Monitor function triggered as soon as BUB is engaged, China Data Monitor shall take priority over SVS and shall try to complete task.
+SVS shall leverage BUB if and only if DID SVS_BUB_Applicable is set to True, otherwise SVS shall not use BUB and functionality shall not be available.

 SVS-REQ-303147/C-SVSServer BUB power while NOT in “Theft Mode” and Main Battery Disconnected